|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Medium-term trend: [See DXC medium-term trend chart] A medium-term uptrend had started on November 20, 2025 at 11.82 and reached 15.68 on December 17, 2025.
 DXC gained -3.86 points, or -32.66%, in 3 weeks.
 The chart has formed a Ascending Triangle chart pattern.
-The trend support level is at 14.72 and resistance is at 15.56.
-An Ascending Triangle is a variation of triangle formation that has a flat resistance line and rising support line.
-The higher lows indicate an increasing demand and give the ascending triangle definitive bullish bias.
-An Ascending Triangle usually represents an accumulation stage in bullish market.
-An Ascending Triangle is considered to be a continuation pattern, especially in an uptrend, but it may also mark a reversal in a downtrend.
-Use the following link to access a Ascending Triangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Ascending Triangle pattern in a medium-term trend.
+The uptrend support line (15.75) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+DXC may retest the broken support line.
+It is considered to be a resistance line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 | |